Get news, updates, & event Info delivered right to your inbox:

 Preparing all of your meals and snacks ahead may feel daunting at first, but we’ll let you in on a little secret: fresh food that’s cooked in the great outdoors over an open fire just tastes better.
-With a little careful planning to minimize mess and prep up ingredients ahead of time, you’ll be golden!
+With a little careful planning to minimize mess and prepare ingredients ahead of time, you’ll be golden!
 A few of our favorite low-fuss camping foods include homemade soups, burritos, fried egg sandwiches, granola bars, marinated proteins and kebabs for the grill, muesli, and any other meals that can be prepared ahead of time, frozen, and easily reheated.

-2. Cut down on packaging Waste
+2. Cut Down On Packaging Waste

 Bringing fresh food will help with this, but to take it a step further, pack all of your prepared ingredients and meals in reusable glass containers like mason jars or pyrex and wrap granola bars and other homemade snacks in beeswax wrap or cloth bags.
-Skip the plastic water bottles by bringing a few reusable water bottles that can easily be filled directly from safe water containers filled at home.
+Skip the plastic water bottles by bringing a few reusable water bottles that can easily be filled directly from safe water containers.
 To play it safe, bring 1 gallon of water per person per day, and find out if drinking water filling stations will be available to replenish if needed.

 Don’t be one of those campers — you know, the kind that leaves trash, recycling, and food waste behind to harm the environment and wildlife.
 To avoid this requires just a little planning ahead.
 Most campgrounds will offer a dumpster for trash, but find out if they offer recycling or composting, too.
-Either way, plan to bring at least 2 reusable trash bags — one for trash, one for recycling, and a compost bin if you want extra green points.
+Either way, plan to bring at least 2 reusable waste containers — one for trash, one for recycling, and a compost bin if you want extra green points.
 At the end of your trip, take home whatever you can’t dispose of properly at the campground.

 Conventional soaps, hair care, and toothpaste can negatively impact wildlife and the environment.
-So make sure any products you do bring are biodegradable, and if washing up facilities are available, use those rather than, for example, brushing your teeth or washing dishes at your campsite.
+So make sure any products you do bring are biodegradable, and if washing up facilities are available, use those rather than brushing your teeth or washing dishes at your campsite.
 If not, make sure you’re at least 200 ft away from any rivers, streams, or lakes while using them.
 When brushing your teeth, spray your toothpaste to disperse it instead of spitting it out in one spot to protect any hungry pets or wildlife from eating it and getting sick.

 5. Manage Your Pets

-Speaking of pets, if your dog will be joining you on this adventure, look into and follow any campground rules for pets, like wildlife designation areas, leash laws, and waste disposal guidelines.
-Keep their food sealed up tight to discourage any opportunists, bring biodegradable bags to clean up their waste, and if they’re prone to roaming or don’t have good recall, keep them leashed or on a line to avoid any damage to protected areas or scuffles with wildlife (anyone that’s camping nearby will definitely appreciate this, too!)
+Speaking of pets, if your dog will be joining you on this adventure, look into and follow any campground rules for pets, like wildlife designated areas, leash laws, and waste disposal guidelines.
+Keep their food sealed up tight to discourage any opportunists, bring biodegradable bags to clean up their waste, and if they’re prone to roaming or don’t have good recall, keep them leashed or on a line to avoid any damage to protected areas or scuffles with wildlife (anyone that’s camping nearby will definitely appreciate this consideration, too!)

 While it’s easy to get caught up in the excitement of buying new camping gear when planning for a trip, it can be wasteful and expensive.
-Instead, take stock of everything you already have, repair what needs repairing (youtube is a goldmine if you need help), and try to get as much life out of your gear as you can.
+Instead, take stock of everything you already have, repair what needs repairing (youtube is a gold mine if you need help), and try to get as much life out of your gear as you can.
 Another option is to buy used gear or borrow or rent things to save money and resources.
 This can be especially helpful if you’re just starting out and don’t yet know what kind of gear will best suit your needs.

-7. Build safe campfires
+7. Build Safe Campfires

-8. Purchase firewood locally
+8. Purchase Firewood Locally

 Speaking of campfires, you'll need to get your firewood locally or from the campground if they carry it.
-Yes, bringing your own wood from home will save you money, but it could have potentially disastrous effects on the forest around you.
+Yes, bringing your own wood from home might save you money, but it could have potentially disastrous effects on the forest around you.
 With the rise of invasive insects like the emerald ash borer, asian long-horned beetle, hemlock woody adelgid and others, local conservation districts are urging people: “don’t move firewood” and may even fine you in some areas.
 So do your part to protect the trees and forest around you from degradation due to invasive insects!

-9. Don’t pollute waterways
+9. Don’t Pollute Waterways